-COURSE CONTENT FOR RESISTANT MATERIALS & GRAPHIC PRODUCTS

-Students will undertake an extended 'design and make' project, which will encompass the basic principles learnt over two years; core technical principles; specialist technical principles; designing and making principles.
+COURSE CONTENT FOR RESISTANT MATERIALS & GRAPHICS Students will undertake an extended 'design and make' project, which will encompass the basic principles learnt over two years; core technical principles; specialist technical principles; designing and making principles.
 For their NEA iterative design challenge, students will produce a variety of prototypes and a portfolio of evidence.
 The work will be internally assessed and externally moderated.
 This is a non-exam assessment (NEA), worth 50% of the final grade and will cover approximately 40 hrs of work.

-DESIGN & TECHNOLOGY

-In addition to the extended 'design and make' project students will sit a 2 hour written exam worth 50% of the final GCSE grade.
+The iterative design process is a continuous cycle of prototyping, testing, and making adjustments and refinements.
+Students studying all D&T subjects will apply this formula to their design projects in order to create the best possible outcomes.
+DESIGN & TECHNOLOGY (AQA 8552) ASSESSMENT In addition to the extended 'design and make' project students will sit a 2 hour written exam worth 50% of the final GCSE grade.
 The exam will cover the key principles of design and technology.

-PROGRESSION

-Both subjects develop effective communication, teamwork, accuracy, working to deadlines, and the neat presentation of work.
+PROGRESSION Both subjects develop effective communication, teamwork, accuracy, working to deadlines, and the neat presentation of work.
 Upon completion, students achieving good grades in either Resistant Materials or Graphic Products may progress onto A-level Design and Technology: Product Design at Great Marlow School.
 In the past, students have provided their own materials for the practical tasks.
 After a consultation process, GMS now operates a group ordering scheme.
 All students contribute £30 each to cover the 2 year course, which enables the school to order the main materials required for the practical tasks throughout the two years.

-IN THE DESIGN INDUSTRY

-Architect, CAD Engineer, Design

-Engineer, Design Journalist, Furniture

-Design, Games Developer, Graphic

-Designer, Illustrator, Interior Architect,

-Interior Designer, Landscape Designer,

-Marketing, Mechanical Engineer,

-Motorcar/Motorsport Design, Product

-Designer, Photographer, Professional

-Model Maker, Researcher, Retail Design,

-3D Visualisation, Seamstress, Fashion

-Designer, Costume Stylist, Assistant

-Stylist, Design Technician.

-IN THE MANUFACTURING INDUSTRY

-CAM Programmer/Supervisor, Production Supervisor, Machine Operator, Quality Control Inspector, Machine Technician, Plant Engineer, Industrial Engineer, Materials Research Scientist, Laboratory Technician, Pattern Maker, Paper Cutter, Tailor, Milliner, Weaver, CAD Designer or Operator.
+CAREER OPPORTUNITIES IN THE DESIGN INDUSTRY Architect, CAD Engineer, Design Engineer, Design Journalist, Furniture Design, Games Developer, Graphic Designer, Illustrator, Interior Architect, Interior Designer, Landscape Designer, Marketing, Mechanical Engineer, Motorcar/Motorsport Design, Product Designer, Photographer, Professional Model Maker, Researcher, Retail Design, 3D Visualisation, Seamstress, Fashion Designer, Costume Stylist, Assistant Stylist, Design Technician.
+IN THE MANUFACTURING INDUSTRY CAM Programmer/Supervisor, Production Supervisor, Machine Operator, Quality Control Inspector, Machine Technician, Plant Engineer, Industrial Engineer, Materials Research Scientist, Laboratory Technician, Pattern Maker, Paper Cutter, Tailor, Milliner, Weaver, CAD Designer or Operator.

-IN THE MEDIA INDUSTRY